skipmcgee/reading-notes/computer_setup.md

 ### Text Editor review

 I'm a big vim user.
-A couple of vim tips:
+A couple of vim tips (an internet search will turn up more that you can easily digest):

 - :s/[string-to-find]/[string-to-replace]/
 - `/ search`